karunakarrao/DevOps/CI-CD-Jenkins/jenkins.md

 Q. What are the Key process  of CI?
 ------------------------------------
 Key Processes of Continuous Integration
-      * Package up the code
+      * Package the code
       * Test the code (run unit tests, integration tests, etc)
       * Run security checks against the code

 Q. what is Continuous delivery/deployment?
 --------------------------------------------
-The basic difference between Continuous Delivery and Continuous Deployment is that in Continuous Delivery to deploy the code after the CI process you have to manually trigger it via some button to deploy on the system whereas in Continuous Deployment this process is automatic.
+The basic difference between Continuous Delivery and Continuous Deployment is that in Continuous Delivery to deploy the code after the CI process you have to manually trigger it via some button to deploy on the system whereas in Continuous Deployment this process is automatic with out manual intervention.

-source code --> package code --> build code -->
+source code --> package code --> build code --> test code --> run security checks --> deploy code -->

 Q. what are the key process of CD?
 -----------------------------------